SMILEY4/ktor-plus/documentation/docs/creating_routes.md

         @Body val body: ObjectData
     ) : EditObjectResponse()

     @Response(HttpStatusCode.NOT_FOUND)
     class NotFound() : EditObjectResponse()

 }
 ````

 Each response has a fixed HTTP status code and optional additional data to return with the response.
-The handler must return one of the declared responses.
+The handler must
+return one of the declared responses.

 ### Supported Response Bindings

 - `@Body` - the response body.
-- `@CookieParameter` - sets a cookie with the same or specified name
+- `@CookieParameter` - sets a cookie with the same or specified name.
+Type can either be a ktor Cookie, a ktor-plus
+  cookie or any value that will be automatically converted to a cookie.
 - `@HeaderParameter` - sets a header with the same or specified name

 ### Custom Response Bindings

 See [Customization](./customization.md) for more information.

 ## Handler Logic